dotnet/docs/docs/architecture/maui/preface.md

 ## What's left out of this guide's scope

 This guide is aimed at readers who are already familiar with .NET MAUI.
-For a detailed introduction to .NET MAUI, see the [.NET MAUI documentation](/dotnet/maui/) on the Microsoft Developer Center, and [Creating multi-platform apps with .NET MAUI](https://aka.ms/mauiebook).
+For a detailed introduction to .NET MAUI, see the [.NET MAUI documentation](/dotnet/maui/).

-The guide is complementary to [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook), which focuses on developing and deploying containerized microservices.
-Other guides worth reading include [Architecting and Developing Modern Web Applications with ASP.NET Core and Microsoft Azure](https://aka.ms/WebAppEbook), [Containerized Docker Application Lifecycle with Microsoft Platform and Tools](https://aka.ms/dockerlifecycleebook), and [Microsoft Platform and Tools for Mobile App Development](https://aka.ms/MobAppDev/StndPDF).

 ## Who should use this guide